aresio/simpful/README.md

 ## Further info
 Created by Marco S. Nobile at the Eindhoven University of Technology and Simone Spolaor at the University of Milano-Bicocca.

-If you need further information, please write an e-mail at: m.s.nobile@tue.nl.
+If you need further information, please write an e-mail at: marco.nobile@unive.it.